The following answers are to questions we get asked a lot about our garlic, tomatoes, and our farm.

 To complete your return, we require a receipt or proof of purchase.

-Tasmanian Natural Garlic & Tomatoes, 338 Four Springs Rd, Selbourne, Tasmania, 7292, Australia.
+To return your product, you should mail it to: Tasmanian Natural Garlic & Tomatoes, 338 Four Springs Rd, Selbourne, Tasmania, 7292, Australia.

 You will be responsible for paying for your own shipping costs for returning the item.